limamau/abc-model/README.md

 ```

 ## Quick example
-To setup the coupler we will always use 5 components.
-Every model needs two main arguments:
+To setup the coupler we will always use 5 models:
+1. Radiation model
+2. Land surface model
+3. Atmosphere surface layer model
+4. Atmosphere mixed layer model
+5. Atmosphere cloud model

-`params`, `init_conds`, which can sometimes take a lot of arguments...
+Every model needs two main arguments: `params`, `init_conds`, which can sometimes take a lot of arguments...
 But worry not!
 We provide a config example (which we take from the [CLASS model](https://github.com/classmodel/modelpy)).
 This can be loaded through the `abcconfigs` module:
 ```python
 import abcconfigs.class_model as cm
 ```

 Now we are ready to set up our models with ease...
-We will do this using the `abcmodel` module, which is the _de facto_ in this repository.
+We will do this using the `abcmodel` module, which is the _de facto_ module in this repository.
 The first one is the radiation model, and we can use the standard model:
 ```python
 from abcmodel.radiation import StandardRadiationModel